crocs-muni/APDUPlay/README.md

 ```

 1. Find out if your application requires 32- or 64-bit winscard.dll (e.g., using [Sigcheck utility](https://docs.microsoft.com/en-us/sysinternals/downloads/sigcheck))
-2. Copy Microsoft's original winscard.dll library to a target application folder and rename it to original32.dll or original64.dll (based on Step 1).
+2. Copy Microsoft's original winscard.dll library to a target application folder and rename it to original32.dll or original64.dll (based on the Step 1).
 3. Place APDUPlay's custom winscard.dll library to a target application folder, so it is loaded first.
 4. Place configuration file named winscard_rules.txt into the same folder.